-Since 2010, we’ve run 13 Backyard Biodiversity projects with more than 350 enthusiastic households across the City of Boroondara, including municipal-wide projects in 2015 and 2017.
+Since 2010, we’ve run 13 Backyard Biodiversity projects across Boroondara with more than 350 enthusiastic households participating.

-- welcome session with an introduction to local bird species, bird watching tips and BirdLife Australia’s Birds in Backyards program.
+- a welcome session with an introduction to local bird species

-- workshop on how to create a habitat garden for small native birds
+- a workshop on how to create a habitat garden for small native birds

-- assistance from Backyard Biodiversity Garden Guides to plan enhancement of your garden for small birds
+- assistance from a landscape architect to plan an enhancement of your garden for small birds

-- visit to an indigenous nursery to pick-up free plants for your garden
+- a visit to an indigenous nursery to pick-up free plants for your garden

 Watch our Backyard Biodiversity project video

 View our Backyard Biodiversity project video to hear residents talk about their experience with the first Backyard Biodiversity project.

 To find out more or to join the Backyard Biodiversity project, email [email protected]